 Healthcare organizations are dealing with the most severe pressure to care for patients in modern times.
 And while patient data protection is tricky at the best of times, a healthcare crisis can make this protection exponentially challenging.
-Increased patient loads, social distancing protocols and more network traffic from work-from-home staff can cause major functional and security disruptions.
+Increased patient loads and greater network traffic from remote or hybrid-working staff can cause major functional and security disruptions.
 The dilemma: How can healthcare agencies ensure networks will perform effectively to deliver essential patient care when greater demands are being placed on them?

-One of the most important elements of managing a crisis effectively is to consider all aspects of virtualizing your physical location.
+One of the most essential elements of managing a crisis effectively is to consider all aspects of virtualizing your physical location.
 For example:

 Keep your network running even from remote locations

-During a service-impacting event like the COVID-19 crisis, using a cloud-based UC solution makes a lot of sense.
+During a service-impacting event, using a cloud-based UC solution makes a lot of sense.
 Since physical servers are virtualized to improve flexibility, the virtualized server and your data are synchronized with the core platform in a geographically diverse location.

 With cloud-based UCaaS solutions, no on-premises equipment means no single point of failure due to hardware issues.
 Most importantly, since employees can access critical features from wherever they are, customers can be serviced even if physical locations are unable to open.